Insights, Tips, and Tales

 Preventing & Treatment for These Little Red Bugs

 As a homeowner, you can prevent clover mites by properly sealing any entry points and keeping certain clover mites attracting plants away from your home.
-You can also have a professional service to treat your lawn for these tiny red bugs.
-If you find your home has been invaded by these little guys, contact a professional.
+You can also have a qualified lawn care and pest control company treat your lawn for these tiny red bugs.
+If you find your home has been invaded by these little guys, contact a professional Alabama exterminator.
 Crushing them should be avoided as they can leave a stain, instead consider gently vacuuming them up with the use of the hose attachment.

 EXTRA: Myths about Chiggers

 Now, this next part is going to shock you, chiggers DO NOT suck your blood or burrow under your skin.
 Chiggers hang around the woods waiting to fall on their next meal.
 Once attached the chigger will inject a fluid, breaking down the skin cells to consume.
 These bites can be very itchy and last up to 2 weeks.
-A great preventative is using a repellent containing DEET, and take a shower after being exposed to them.
+A great preventative is using a repellent containing DEET, and taking a shower after being exposed to them.

 Get Rid of ALL Bugs, Big and Small